-In keeping with Steve’s recent article about wearing through your gear to become a better: climber, runner, skier here is another tip that you may find useful: The magnitude of your commitment must be equal to the size of your goal.
+In keeping with Steve’s recent article about wearing through your gear to become a better climber, runner, or skier, here is another tip that you may find useful: The magnitude of your commitment must be equal to the size of your goal.

 Let’s start by looking behind the curtain at what three very successful Uphill Athletes’ training looks like.

-- Average training time per week: 12:30 hours/week including a month long break.
-With 3 weeks over 40 hours and 11 weeks over 23 hours.
+- Average training time per week: 12:30 hours/week, including a monthlong break.
+He had 3 weeks over 40 hours and 11 weeks over 23 hours.

 Next let’s take a look at the past year log for top alpinist David Goettler.
-David and his partner recently completed a single day climb of the Girona route on the South Face of Shishapangma climbing from the base of the face at 5900m to just 5 meters below the summit in only 13 hours.
-(They didn’t climb the last five meters to the top because they deemed the risk of avalanche as unacceptable.)
+David and his partner recently completed a single-day climb of the Girona Route on the south face of Shishapangma, climbing from the base of the face at 5,900 meters to just 5 meters below the summit in only 13 hours.
+(They didn’t climb the last 5 meters to the top because they deemed the risk of avalanche unacceptable.)

-- Total training hours 767.
-Average hours training time/week 14:45 hrs/week including 4 weeks of less than 6 hrs/week and 10 weeks over 20 hours.
+- Average training time per week: 14:45 hours/week, including 4 weeks of less than 6 hours/week and 10 weeks over 20 hours.

 - He logged over 600 hours of training time the year he turned 13.

-- In every year since he turned 17 years old he has completed between 1,000-1,200 of training hours annually.
-(He will turn 30 in a few months).
+- In every year since he turned 17 years old he has completed between 1,000 and 1,200 training hours annually.
+(He will turn 30 in a few months.)

 - He has 13 years of training in excess of 1,000 hours per year under his belt.

 - He overtrained once but caught it early so that he only needed a two-week break.